Tips Bulletin

 The question, how long does fresh ginger last, is a common one that many people ask.
 You purchase that odd-looking root at the store to try out in a new dish.
 Grating a teaspoon of the ginger root may leave you with a root stump.

 You’re probably wondering what in the world you’re supposed to do with it, and how long does ginger last in the fridge?
-Just like when gauging how long does celery last in the fridge, know that there are many ways to prepare ginger for storage, and this all depends on how you plan on using it.
+There are many ways to prepare ginger for storage, depending on how you plan on using it.

 If you enjoy ginger tea or need fresh ginger to grate for a dish, store the root in the fridge, whether ginseng vs ginger root.
 On the other hand, if you make a ginger paste, you may opt to store it in the freezer.
 The following steps show you many ways of storing fresh ginger to keep it at its freshest.